Americans have a lot of stuff.

 - Crayons can easily be tucked away in travel soap dishes or empty baby wipe containers.
 This is a great way to take them on the road or to keep junior entertained while eating.

-- Scrapbook paper can be filed away in file boxes.
+- File away scrapbook paper in boxes.
 Sort by color and place in coordinating colored folders.
-It’s a pretty yet practical solution.
+It’s a pretty, yet practical solution.

 If the bathroom is for one or a bathhouse for twenty, keep it organized.